Online Data Migration from SQL Sources to FalkorDB

 cd control-plane/server

-# Optional: require an API key for all /api routes (except /api/health)
+# Optional: require API key on /api (except /api/health)

 export CONTROL_PLANE_API_KEY="..."